Helping this long-standing client develop its North American Manufacturing Campus for almost a decade

-To get the facility up and running as quickly as possible, the massive $600 million project was separated into four separate packages, with FSB selected to design Packages B and C, encompassing six of the nine buildings required.
-In all, the FSB team provided design and construction oversight for the Final Phase / Flight Line Hangar, Gauging Canopy and Delivery Center, the Transshipment Hangar, Main Entry Gate building, and a renovation to an existing warehouse and receiving facility.
+To start in 2014, a massive $600 million project was separated into four separate packages, with FSB selected to design Packages B and C, encompassing six of the nine buildings required.
+In all, the FSB team provided design and construction services for the Final Phase / Flight Line Facility, Gauging Canopy and Delivery Center, the Transshipment Hangar, Main Entry Gate building, and a renovation to an existing warehouse and receiving facility.
 FSB assisted Airbus with navigating the differences between European and American design and construction standards and guidelines.

-Today, the new facility is the most modern and technologically advanced of all Airbus’s assembly plants worldwide.
-It boasts the ability to produce four airplanes per month, start to finish, with the capability of expanding to as many as eight.
-As many U.S. airlines struggle to replace aging planes, operation of this FAL not only creates jobs, it makes it easier to replace those aircraft by having a U.S.-based FAL and improving safety for travelers across the country.
+Today, this campus is one of the most modern and technologically advanced of all Airbus’s assembly plants worldwide.
+As many U.S. airlines struggle to replace aging planes, operation of these facilities not only creates jobs, it makes it easier to replace those aircraft by having a U.S.-based location and improving safety for travelers across the country.